railsuser2014/openobject-doc-book-en/0/index.rst

 			he is the author of numerous articles dealing with free software in the management of the enterprise.

+			Follow Fabien on his blog http://fptiny.blogspot.com/ or on twitter fpopenerp.

                         **Geoff Gardiner**

 			Geoff has held posts as director of services and of IT systems for